 In addition to the mine rock from the mining operation, and processing plant wastes, other solid waste will be produced at the Project.
 This waste includes food waste, inert bulk waste, and hazardous waste.
 Some liquids such as waste oil and glycol are also included.
 These wastes will be disposed of in different ways, as appropriate.
-Some will be incinerated (e.g., food wastes), some will be sealed into steel or plastic drums and shipped off-site for disposal or recycling (e.g., hazardous materials), others will be placed in the site landfill which will be located in the mine rock pile.
+Some will be incinerated (e.g., food wastes), some will be sealed into steel or plastic drums and shipped off-site for disposal or recycling (e.g., hazardous materials), others will be placed in the site landfill which will be located in the mine rock piles or the Fine Processed Kimberlite Containment Facility.